Section conjectures over $\mathbb{C}$ and Kodaira fibrations: Introduction

-Now any algebraic section induces a splitting of this short exact sequence, so we get a section map where the conjugation action is the natural action of $\pi_1(S_b)$ on the set of sections of (\ref{top.
-SES}) defined by The following question is then a topological analogue of Grothendieck's section conjecture (Conj. \ref{Conj: Grothendieck's section conjecture}). \begin{question} Is the section map $\Phi$ a bijection? \end{question}
+Now any algebraic section induces a splitting of this short exact sequence up to conjugation by $\pi_1(X_b)$, so we get a section map where the conjugation action is the natural action of $\pi_1(S_b)$ on the set of sections of (\ref{top.
+SES}) defined by The following question is then a topological analogue of Grothendieck's section conjecture (Conj. \ref{Conj: Grothendieck's section conjecture}). \begin{question} Is the section map $\sec_{\text{top}}$ a bijection? \end{question}

 Now it's worth pausing and asking why one should think that Question \ref{question:top. section question} may have a positive answer.
-Indeed, if we just consider the na\'{i}ve topological analogue of Grothendieck's section conjecture for smooth projective curves $X$ over $\C$, we will not get an one-to-one correspondence: there are infinitely many maps from $\Spec \C$ to $X$, but only one group theoretic map from $\{*\}=\pi_1(\Spec \C)\to \pi_1(X)$.
-Therefore, the section map in this case is surjective but never injective.
+Indeed, if we just consider the na\"{i}ve topological analogue of Grothendieck's section conjecture for smooth projective curves $X$ over $\C$, we will not get an one-to-one correspondence: there are infinitely many maps from $\Spec \C$ to $X$, but only one group theoretic map from $\{*\}=\pi_1(\Spec \C)\to \pi_1(X)$.
+Therefore, the section map in this case is surjective but never injective. \footnote{One may repair this issue by working with $\pi_0(X(\C))$, and this approach is used in the formulation of the real section conjecture.
+See \cite[Section 16.1]{Sti13} for an overview.}

 However, notice that in this case, $\pi_1(\Spec \C)$ is trivial, and therefore $X\to \Spec\C$ has trivial monodromy.
 On the other hand, in the case of a curve over a number field $k$, since $\pi_1^{\text{\'{e}t}}(k)=\Gal(\overline{k}/k)$, we do have non-trivial monodromy.
 Therefore, in some sense, Kodaira fibrations are closer analogues to curves over number fields than Riemann surfaces.
-Indeed, the analogue of Faltings' theorem holds for Kodaira fibrations (see Corollary 4.2 in \cite{McM00}), i.e. any Kodaira fibration $f:S\to C$ has only finitely many algebraic sections.
-Furthermore, the proof of this results uses a strategy similar to Faltings' original proof.
-In particular, it proves a geometric Shafarevich conjecture \cite[Theorem 3.1]{McM00}, which states that for a given base $C$, there are only finitely many Kodaira fibrations $f:S\to C$ with fiber genus $g(S_b)=g$.
+Indeed, the analogue of Faltings' theorem, known as the geometric Mordell conjecture holds for Kodaira fibrations \cite{Man63}, i.e. any Kodaira fibration $f:X\to B$ has only finitely many algebraic sections.
+Furthermore, one can give a proof of geometric Mordell conjecture using a strategy similar to Faltings' original proof \cite{McM00}.
+In particular, it proves a geometric Shafarevich conjecture \cite[Theorem 3.1]{McM00}, which states that for a given base $B$, there are only finitely many Kodaira fibrations $f:X\to B$ with fiber genus $g(S_b)=g$.